pozi/PoziConnectConfig/New M1 Config.md

 * SHP or TAB?
 * folder location for Vicmap Address
 * folder location for Vicmap Property Simplified 1
+* file location of any rural address table
 * rural addressing (separate table and/or flag in property system)

 For each of Parcel and Property/Address SQL: